clach04/ulfire/README.md

 Home page https://github.com/clach04/ulfire
 a fork of https://github.com/mjg59/ulfire

-fauxhue / Ulfire is a simple Python 3 and 2 application that detects and controls LIFX and Belkin WeMo Link LED bulbs by exporting a sufficient subset of the Philips Hue API to convince the Amazon Echo that it's speaking to a real Hue.
+fauxhue / Ulfire is a simple Python 2 (py3 TODO) application that detects and controls LIFX and Belkin WeMo Link LED bulbs by exporting a sufficient subset of the Philips Hue API to convince the Amazon Echo that it's speaking to a real Hue.